CNES/EleFits/doc/INSTALL.md

 ## Introduction

-EL_FitsIO depends on Elements, a build framework based on CMake.
+EL_FitsIO depends on Elements, a Euclid-developed build framework based on CMake.
 As such, EL_FitsIO can be used either from an Elements project or from a CMake project.
 Euclid developers benefit from the continuous delivery of EDEN (Euclid development environment) and have nothing to install.
 Others must install EL_FitsIO (and Elements) before they configure their project.